A probabilistic model for the distribution of ranks of elliptic curves over $\mathbb{Q}$: Predicting the average rank

 \begin{cor} If we assume $H_A$ and $H_B$, and Hypotheses \ref{conj-selmerratio} and \ref{conj-hasseratio}, then there are constants $\tau_n$ such that the expected value of $\operatorname{AvgRank}_{\wtt}(X)$ is given by

 with standard error $\leq \cfrac{\sum_{n=2}^\infty \sqrt{\lfloor n/2 \rfloor \cdot (\lfloor n/2 \rfloor -3/4)\cdot s_n}}{\sqrt{\kappa}X^{5/12}}$.
 In particular,

-with standard error going to $0$ as $X\to \infty$. \end{cor} \begin{proof} The approximation of the average rank is an immediate consequence of our approximation of the contribution to the average rank coming from each Selmer rank $n$ given in Remark \ref{rem-approxave}.
+in the sense that the expected value goes on average to $1/2$ and the standard error goes to $0$ on average as $X\to \infty$. \end{cor} \begin{proof} The approximation of the average rank is an immediate consequence of our approximation of the contribution to the average rank coming from each Selmer rank $n$ given in Remark \ref{rem-approxave}.
 From the approximation, it follows that

 Finally, we point out that, by Proposition 2.6 of \cite{poonen}, the values $s_n$ have a generating function

 In particular, for $z=1$ we obtain that $\sum_n s_n =1$, for $z=-1$ we obtain that $\sum_n (-1)^n s_n = 0$, and therefore $\sum_{k} s_{2k+1}=\sum_{n\equiv 1 \bmod 2} s_n = \frac{1}{2} \left(\sum_n s_n -\sum_n (-1)^n s_n\right)=\frac{1}{2}.$ Let us now estimate the error in the approximation of $\operatorname{AvgRank}_{\wts_n}(X)$ using Corollary \ref{cor-hasseaverank}: